 When you enter the world of music production one of the things you’ll find really quick is a lot of terms thrown at you, terms that you may never even heard before.
 In this post we’ll go through all of them starting with a VST.

 VST is short for “Virtual Studio Technology” they are a format of plugins for music production software (DAWs).
 For example, someone making a song in Ableton may want to add a plugin of a synth they found on the web, the plugin is in format VST and since Ableton is able to read VSTs once it’s installed, it works.

 What does that mean?

-Plugins are software that enhances the capabilities of a program, you can think of them like apps on a phone, extensions for your web browser or programs in your computer.
+Plugins are software that enhances the capabilities of a program, you can think of them as apps on a phone, extensions for your web browser, or programs on your computer.

-Software are instructions for a computer, software usually comes in the shape of apps, programs, add-ons and in this case the program you use to make music and the plugins you can install on it.
+Software is instructions for a computer, software usually comes in the shape of apps, programs, add-ons, and in this case the program you use to make music and the plugins you can install on it.

 What is a DAW?

 It’s short for “Digital Audio Workstation”, they are the programs you use to make songs.
 For example, Logic, Cubase, Ableton Live, Studio One, Pro Tools, FL Studio, etc.